peanutshawny/nfl-sports-betting/README.md

 Stay tuned until the end of the 2019 season where I will announce our total winnings/losses!

 ## Conclusion & Next Steps
+All in all, I learned a lot about cleaning data in r, sports betting, and the different types of classical ML algorithms one can apply to solves problems like this.

+Next Steps:
+* Find or create more interesting features (player injury rate, rolling average win rate, head-to-head win rate, win streak)
+* Fine-tune each model before inputting into the ensemble
+* Research a way to fine-tune the ensemble for higher predictive power
+* Explore different betting strategies to maximize financial gain, perhaps even to the extent of layering an additional model that optimizes for the most money won.
+* Continue making bets!

 ## Contact
 Feel free to email me at shawnliu30@gmail.com if you want to talk about this project or data science in general!